 - Arrange for a test upon arrival & self-quarantine until the results are obtained.

 Individuals from Maine, New Hampshire, and Vermont are required to sign an attestation that they have not traveled to states or countries other than the specified states within 14 days of their return to campus.

 These travel requirements are subject to change based on evolving state requirements.

 Student requests for accommodations regarding participation in on-campus classes and other activities, face-covering requirements, or other COVID-19 related requirements should be directed to the Student Access Center.

 Employee requests for accommodations regarding on-campus work and other activities, face-covering requirements, or other COVID-19 related requirements will be handled by Human Resources in consultation with the employee’s supervisor.

-Ongoing timely, transparent, clear, and accessible communication are critical to the success of this resumption of on-campus operations plan.
+Ongoing timely, transparent, clear, and accessible communication is critical to the success of this resumption of on-campus operations plan.
 In this context, our guiding principle is that we cannot over-communicate, particularly when implementing a plan of this scale, and we recognize that all stakeholders need to be “on the same page” with expectations.
-Communication therefore involves multiple platforms and approaches, and the University’s existing communication infrastructure to support this plan is robust.
+Communication, therefore, involves multiple platforms and approaches, and the University’s existing communication infrastructure to support this plan is robust.